Internal networks in properties

 Traficom’s Regulation 65 contains provisions on designing, building and maintaining both internal network types.

 Generic cabling system

 A generic cabling system is a network implemented by twisted pair cabling or optical cabling, which can be used for transmitting a diverse selection of communications services.
-A generic cabling system is used to transmit broadband, including different DSL and ethernet connections, and traditional analogue telephone services.
+A generic cabling system is used to transmit broadband, including different optical, DSL and ethernet connections.

 Joint antenna network and master antenna system